DomGries/InnoDependencyInstaller/README.md

 ;#define UseAccessDatabaseEngine2010
 ;#define UseAccessDatabaseEngine2016

+;#define UseCrystalReports13ForVS

 #include "CodeDependencies.iss"
 ```
-4. From that snippet remove the comment (the initial semicolon ";") to the dependencies you want to add (you can remove the unused defines if you desire)
+4. From that snippet remove the comment (the initial semicolon ";") to the dependencies you want to add to your installer (you can even remove the lines of unused defines if you prefer)
 5. Build setup using Inno Setup compiler.
 Done.

 ## Details